 The aorto-ostial landing zone (AOLZ), defined as the area along the axis of the coronary artery located within 1 mm of the aorto-ostial plane.
 (Reproduced with permission from the International Journal of Cardiology.)

 Table 19A-1Factors Associated With Suboptimal Stenting of Aorto-Ostial Coronary Lesions (AOL) ||Download (.pdf) Table 19A-1 Factors Associated With Suboptimal Stenting of Aorto-Ostial Coronary Lesions (AOL)

 |Factor ||Description |

 | ||Variable angulation of coronary artery relative to the aortic wall (Figure 19A-3B) |

 |AOL histology ||Frequent severe calcification (Figure 19A-4) |

 |Suboptimal angiographic imaging ||Dye injection in aorta proximal to AOL or within the vessel distal to AOL |

 |Guide catheter positioning ||Unstable position of guide catheter positioned in aorta proximal to AOL |

 |Stent positioning ||Unstable position of undeployed stent due to guide catheter instability |

 The origin of the native coronary arteries from the aorta has a unique 3-dimensional funnel-shaped anatomy, transitioning to a tubular geometry further downstream4 (Figure 19A-2).
 Additionally, the coronary arteries may have variable vertical and horizontal takeoff angles relative to the plane of the aortic wall.
 Coronary stents have a cylindrical design, and apposition to the wall of the funnel-shaped ostium may not be achieved (Figure 19A-3A).
-An acutely angulated takeoff angle of the coronary arteries relative to the aortic wall makes it challenging to ...
+An acutely angulated takeoff angle of the coronary arteries relative to the aortic wall makes it challenging to deploy the ...